-The research presented here was carried out at the Biocommunication Research
+The research offered here was carried out at the UAB Biocommunication Research

 those currently working in the field of bilingual and L2 speech.
 To download PDF